Henry Purcell was an eighteenth century composer

 1681: His first child Henry survives for only a few days after baptism.

 1682: Appointed as one of the organists at the Chapel Royal.
-(July) Death of his uncle Henry.
-(August) Birth of his second child which again only survives for a few weeks.
+Death of his uncle Henry in July.
+Birth of his second child which again only survives for a few weeks in August.

 1683: First publication of “Sonatas of Three Parts”.
-(July) “From Hardy Climes and Dangerous Toils of War” first performed for the marriage of King Charle’s niece Anne.
-(December) Succeeds John Hingeston as Keeper of the King’s Keyboards and Wind Instruments.
+In July “From Hardy Climes and Dangerous Toils of War” was first performed for the marriage of King Charle’s niece Anne.
+In December he succeeds John Hingeston as Keeper of the King’s Keyboards and Wind Instruments.

 1685: “Why are all the Muses Mute?” first performed for the new King James the Second.
 Composed the anthem “My Heart is Inditing” for the Coronation.

 1686: His third child dies in infancy.
-(14th October) “Ye Tuneful Muses” performed for the King’s birthday.
+“Ye Tuneful Muses” performed for the King’s birthday on 14th October.

 1687: His fourth child is buried after only surviving a few months.

 1688: Composes eight songs for “A Fool’s Preferment” a comedy by Tom D’Urfey.
-(May) Fifth Child Frances born.
-(December) King James flees England.
+In May his fifth Child Frances is born.
+In December King James flees England.

-1689: (11th April) Coronation of William and Mary.
-(September) Sixth child Edward born.
+1689: Coronation of William and Mary on 11th April.
+Sixth child Edward born in September.
 “Dido and Aeneas” first performed at Josia Priest’s School for Young Ladies in London.

 1690: “Arise my Muse” performed for the Queen’s birthday.
-(May) King William reduces the number of court musicians.
+In May King William reduces the number of court musicians.

 1691: King William visits Holland taking most of his musicians with him.
-(April) “Love’s Goddess Sure was Blind” performed at the Dorset Garden Theatre.
-(May) “The Fairy Queen” premieres at the Dorset Garden Theatre.
+“Love’s Goddess Sure was Blind” performed at the Dorset Garden Theatre in April.
+In May “The Fairy Queen” premieres at the Dorset Garden Theatre.

-1693: (November) “The Double Dealer” play is performed at the Theatre Royal Drury Lane containing music by Purcell.
-(December) Seventh child Mary Peters is born.
+1693: “The Double Dealer” play is performed at the Theatre Royal Drury Lane in November containing music by Purcell.
+In December his seventh child Mary Peters is born.

-1694: (November) “The Way of God is an Undefiled Way” is performed to welcome King William back to London from the war in Flanders.
+1694: In November “The Way of God is an Undefiled Way” is performed to welcome King William back to London from the war in Flanders.
 “Te Deum” and “Jubilate” performed for St. Cecilia’s Day.

-1695: (5th March) Funeral procession of Queen Mary is accompanied by music by Purcell.
-(April) “Abdelazer or the Moors Revenge” with music by Henry Purcell revives at Drury Lane.
-(August) “The Indian Queen” first performed at the Dorset Garden Theatre.
+1695: The funeral procession of Queen Mary on 5th March is accompanied by music by Purcell.
+In April “Abdelazer or the Moors Revenge” with music by Henry Purcell revives at Drury Lane.
+In August “The Indian Queen” is first performed at the Dorset Garden Theatre.

 1680: “String Fantasias”.